-Gardening Partners work side-by-side with High Line Gardeners during High Line Spring Cutback, and may remain volunteering throughout the year if opportunities become available.
-Volunteer work in this team may be physically demanding, but rewarding; Gardening Partners are part of a broad community of neighbors and friends who care for the park’s landscape.
+Horticulture Partners work side-by-side with High Line Gardeners during High Line Spring Cutback, and may continue volunteering throughout the year if opportunities become available.
+Volunteer work in this team may be physically demanding, but rewarding; Horticulture Partners are part of a broad community of neighbors and friends who care for the park’s landscape.

 On-Call Supporters help with myriad projects at Friends of the High Line, including special events, projects, fundraising mailings, filing, data entry, assembling, organizing, editing, set-up and break down of programs, and interacting with visitors at public events.

 Photographers work to develop a body of work that represents the High Line in all seasons.
 Their talents contribute to Friends of the High Line’s fundraising events, public programs, communications initiatives, marketing materials, special projects, and much more.

 Play Partners assist Friends of the High Line in facilitating family activities at the park, from nature and science programs, to art-making activities, to children’s storytelling, and to building and design workshops, and more.

 To become a High Line Volunteer, please print and complete our brief Volunteer Application, and submit it to the address enclosed in the form.
 Applications are accepted at all times, but please note that there are a limited number of volunteer opportunities available.
 If no positions are available, you will be placed on a wait-list after your application is received.
 All applicants will be contacted regarding the status of their application.